The Sigrid Rausing Trust

 Priority Areas

-• Human rights organizations with proven effectiveness
+• Human rights organisations with proven effectiveness

-• Medium-sized and growing organizations
+• Medium-sized and growing organisations

 • Groups working in Central/Eastern Europe, Eurasia, North Africa, South Africa

-• Organizations needing core/unrestricted funding
+• Organisations needing core/unrestricted funding

 • Groups with innovative methodologies and strong leadership